foooooooooooooooooooooooooootw/Python-LAN-Chat/README.md

 The program does connect to the internet to download 1 icon and 1 placeholder image for files hosted on this repository, after which on subsequent startups it checks if the files exist and if they do should not connect to the internet anymore.

-On windows files are saved to AppData/Local/PythonLANChat.
+On windows resource files are saved to AppData/Local/PythonLANChat.

+This was tested on my home network with wired connections & no packet loss, so depending on your network configuration (routers, extenders, wireless access points, walls between device and access point) your mileage may vary.

 # FAQ